melezhik/Raku-Doc-TypeGraph/README.md

 - Supported packagetypes: `class`, `module`, `role` and `enum`.

-- Supported typenames: whatever string following the syntax `class1::class2::class3 ...`.
+- Supported typenames: whatever string following the syntax `class1::class2::class3 ...`; `class` follows the usual identifier format that might include apostrophes and dashes.

 - `[role-signature]` is not processed, but you can add it anyway.